Contextuality as an External Bookkeeping Cost under Fixed Shared-State Semantics: Single-State Constraints and Contextuality

 We consider an operational model specified by a set of contexts $c \in \mathcal{C}$, an internal state $S$, and outcomes $y \in \mathcal{Y}$.
 Operationally, a context corresponds to an intervention that produces outcomes with conditional distribution $P(y|c)$, or more generally $P(y|c,s)$ when conditioned on the internal state.

 The \emph{single-state semantic requirement} demands that the internal state retain the same meaning across all contexts.
 Information-theoretically, this is expressed as

 where $C$ denotes the random variable over contexts and $I(\cdot;\cdot)$ is the mutual information.
 Equation~(\ref{eq:single_state_semantics}) formalizes the absence of explicit contextual labeling in the internal representation and is purely representational, making no assumptions about dynamics.
-Note that Eq.~(\ref{eq:single_state_semantics}) is not a definition of noncontextuality; it is a representational constraint that can be imposed even in theories that are operationally contextual.
-We treat $I(S;C)$ as a representational bookkeeping quantity rather than an experimentally estimated parameter; its role is to relate internal and external descriptions in classical simulations.
+It is not a definition of noncontextuality.
+Rather, it is a modeling constraint that can be imposed even in situations where the observed statistics are operationally contextual.

 In QTOW, this constraint is enforced structurally: the same underlying state is maintained while different contexts act through different operations.
 For certain collections of contexts, however, the resulting statistics cannot be reproduced by any classical probabilistic model that preserves Eq.~(\ref{eq:single_state_semantics}).
-This incompatibility is a manifestation of contextuality in an operational setting \cite{Spekkens2005,AbramskyBrandenburger2011}.
+This incompatibility is one operational manifestation of contextuality \cite{Spekkens2005,AbramskyBrandenburger2011}.